katreinhart/askify-api-v2/README.md

 * ~~Update user registration to take fname and cohort ID~~
 * ~~Implement ```/users/{id}/questions``` GET route to see all users' questions~~
 * ~~Implement ```/archive``` GET route to get all answered questions with nested answers.~~
+* ~~POST to /questions should not require "userid" field - that information should be parsed from token.~~

 ### Work In Progress
 This is a work in progress as of January 2018.